Amoral (band)

 Amoral was a Finnish heavy metal band from Helsinki, formed in 1997.
-They played technical, progressive, melodic, hard rock-oriented metal.
-The band's fourth album was an about-turn, replacing the dominance of quirky death metal with an exemplary display of riff-driven, heavy, yet melodic power groove and the occasional sing-along chorus.
+They released seven studio albums between 2004 and 2016.
+The band's fourth album, Show Your Colors, was an about-turn, replacing the dominance of death metal with progressive, technical and melodic metal and the occasional sing-along chorus.
 Amoral performed extensively in bars, clubs, festivals and other venues in Finland, Europe, Japan, China, Philippines and the US.
 The band split up in 2017 after 20 years together.

-Biography
+History

 Early times

 Amoral was formed in 1997 by two teenagers, Ben Varon and Juhana Karlsson.
 Silver Ots joined soon after.
 The first vocalist was Matti Pitkänen, who was quickly replaced by Niko Kalliojärvi.
 Former band members also included Ville Sorvali from Moonsorrow on bass.
 For some time before Sorvali joined Amoral, the band was without a bass player, and Ots played bass on some of their demos.
 Amoral released two demos, Desolation and Other Flesh, with varying line-ups, and played some minor gigs before releasing their first full-length album.

 Wound Creations

 Amoral signed with Rage of Achilles Records and released their first album, Wound Creations, in 2004.
-After the bankruptcy of Rage of Achilles, Amoral was picked up by Spikefarm, a division of Spinefarm Records, a major Finnish rock and heavy metal record label with whom they re-released Wound Creations and added a bonus track ("Metamorphosis" from an early demo) to mark the new release version.
+After the bankruptcy of Rage of Achilles, Amoral was picked up by Spinefarm, a division of Spinefarm Records, a major Finnish rock and heavy metal record label with whom they re-released Wound Creations and added a bonus track ("Metamorphosis" from an early demo) to mark the new release version.
 The album received predominantly positive reviews from metal magazines and webzines around Finland and Europe, and Amoral played numerous gigs following the release and thenceforth.
 Their rise from the underground metal scene was further marked by a month-long European tour with metal bands Finntroll and Naglfar, and their inclusion in Tuska Open Air Metal Festival 2005, Finland's most important heavy metal festival.